Anandn564/QA-Testing_Demo/README.md

 # QA-Testing_Demo
-Performing the demo traing as per the guidance
+Performing the demo traing as per the guidance with help of surya